Do you accept cash?

-In an effort to improve our contactless environment, we are moving to a cashless mountain this season, so please be sure to bring your contactless payment methods.
+In an effort to improve our contactless environment, we have moved to become a cashless mountain, so please be sure to bring your contactless payment methods.

 If you are booked into a ski or snowboard lesson and need to change the date your are booked into, please follow the below link to reschedule.